jmarin/postgis-events/README.md

 Go to http://localhost:3000, and insert or update some data into the table for which the triggers have been configured.
 You should see the geometries being modified added to the map in real time.

+This approach works well for cases where geometries are being edited individually or in small groups.
+For very large updates or bulk inserts, a different approach should probably be taken to reduce overhead in the database.